dmweis/dmweis.github.io/_drafts/Masters.md

 This meant that trying to get surface normals from neighbouring points would be imprecise.

-If I had more time I would try to use octomaps ability to map unknown space and force the robot to reposition and erescan unknown areas.
-This could be conviniently done using the ray cast system built into octomap that can be used to detect from which point could you see the unknown space.
-In order to implement this I would have to resolve the issue with octomap collision checking being done from the wrong origin point.
+If I had more time I would try to use OctoMaps ability to map unknown space and force the robot to reposition and erescan unknown areas.
+This could be conviniently done using the ray cast system built into OctoMap that can be used to detect from which point could you see the unknown space.
+In order to implement this I would have to resolve the issue with OctoMap collision checking being done from the wrong origin point.

 But even with this problem, scans had enought detail on vertical walls to precisly estimate obstacle heights and shapes.
 The only problem was the accuracy.
 Even if the obstacle was reconsutructed with good detail the entire object would be shifted from real world.
 After an investigation it seemed that this was a combination of lidar accuracy issue, IMU precision and motor sagging.